CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Legend of Metadata Operations

-In this document we color-code the different _metadata operations_ in order to quickly see what activities a Supply-chain Role may be involved in.
+In the graphs presented above and below, we color-code the different _metadata operations_ in order to quickly show what activities a Supply-chain Role may be involved in.

 We're also assuming that Metadata is stored in SBOMs, but this need not be the case.
+To distinguish between Metadata roles and Supply-chain roles, we have decided to refer to the former as "SBOM Roles".
+This convention is also commonly used (or implied) in the referenced material.
+This may change in later revisions of this document.

-Some of the information here is based on CISA's "SBOM Sharing Roles and Considerations" recommendations ([CISA-2024](#references)) and other public documents.
+Some of the information here is based on CISA's "SBOM Sharing Roles and Considerations" recommendations ([CISA-2024](#references)) and other public documents, [referenced](#references) below.

 We also distinguish between SBOM Authors that are _Authoritative_ sources for Attributes and _Non-authoritative_ sources, in addition SBOM Distributors and Consumers.
 The Authoritative/Non-authoritative distinction is important so everyone is clear about where a given Metadata Attribute originally comes from.
+This distinction is _not commonly used_ in the referenced material.

-And finally, we acknowledge that some situations may call for an SBOM Censor.
+And finally, we acknowledge that some situations may call for an SBOM Censor, which is the time of writing is _not a commonly used term_ in the referenced material.

 * 🟥 SBOM Author (Authoritative) – **Creates**, defines, signs Metadata — _**Authoritative** roles make sure the metadata and related artifacts they are the author of, **Exist**_.
 * 🟨 SBOM Author (Non-authoritative) – **Assembles**, **updates**, refines, maintains, attests, annotates Metadata — _**Non-authoritative** roles make sure the metadata and related artifacts they process, are **Updated** and **Correct**_.